-IEMA's EIA Guide to: Climate Change Resilience & Adaptation Myanmar EIAP EIA Guideline for Hydropower Projects in Myanmar Integration of the Adaptive Management in monitoring and Not particularly addressed.
-Not particularly addressed. management.
+IEMA's EIA Guide to CCRA Myanmar EIAP EIA Guideline for Hydropower Projects in Myanmar Integration of the Adaptive Not particularly addressed.
+Not particularly addressed.
+Management in monitoring and management.

 6. Challenges and Recommendations

 For integrating climate change resilience and adaptation in EIA system of Myanmar, the following key challenges are observed and recommendations relevant to each challenge are described as below: